tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Coterie mechanics can be used to help in these qualifications.
 At least three vampires in the group must occupy said city most of the time (4 days a week at least) and agree who is to lead so that vampire can become Prince/Baron/Duke/Master of Cheese/Whatever.
 This grants Status 5 for as long as they hold the position.
-Seneschal or Equivalent grants Status 4, Primogen And Sheriff 3, and Whip/Hound 2, again, for as long as they hold the position.
+Seneschal or Equivalent grants Status 4, Primogen And Sheriff 3, and Whip/Hound 2,
+again, for as long as they hold the position.
 Similar status gains are had for similar positions among the Anarchs.
 Expect a visit from the Archon/Anarch of Note if you haven't already requested his recognition.
-Expect said beings to be unkind to your ambitions if you didn't first ask.</u>
+Expect said beings to be unkind to your ambitions if you didn't first ask.

 ### **26. Daniel’s Boons**
 Should some of you recognize this system, it’s lifted from the BNS LARP book as it better reflects the feel and tone that I wish to strike.
 It is identical to that system, so if you wish to read it there, you can.
 Boons break apart and combine in threes.
 3 Trivials equals a minor and vice versa.
-This rises all the way to Major Boons, but 3 Major Boons cannot be combined to a Blood, nor 3
-Bloods to a Life.
-Those stand apart because of their gravity. <u>If a confirmed Boon is entered into the Boons Channel, and the debtor becomes unavailable for play, is Retired, or Destroyed, then that Boon shall be paid by Sires, Grandsires, or Elders of the Clan involved out of a sense of honor when called upon via Vignette written by the creditor.
+This rises all the way to Major Boons, but 3 Major Boons cannot be combined to a Blood, nor 3 Bloods to a Life.
+Those stand apart because of their gravity.
+If a confirmed Boon is entered into the Boons Channel, and the debtor becomes unavailable for play, is Retired, or Destroyed, then that Boon shall be paid by Sires, Grandsires, or Elders of the Clan involved out of a sense of honor when called upon via Vignette written by the creditor.
 This is to preserve the value of Boons and to ensure that those engaging with the system In Good Faith don’t get shortchanged via various things that aren’t their fault.
 Conversely, Boons given shall be collected upon by the same agents at the Staff’s Discretion.
-Caveat Emptor.</u>
+Caveat Emptor.

 #### Trivial Boon

 A trivial boon is a simple favor owed for receiving a minor service, political consideration, or forgiving a social *faux pas*.
 This type of boon should be freely offered and accepted, much like a business card.
 Payment of a trivial boon should involve simple one-time favors or services that take no more than a single game session or a night to complete.